Azusa Pacific’s Mexicali Outreach:

 The Album, Resurrected

-Recently, I was contacted on Facebook by someone who had received one
+Recently, I was contacted on Facebook by someone who had received one of those original

 Three songs translated into Spanish by Dave Johnson (with Tim’s help):